What do catalysts, such as enzymes, primarily do in chemical reactions?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

 Catalysts, including enzymes, play a crucial role in chemical reactions primarily by lowering the activation energy required for the reaction to occur.
-Activation energy is the minimum energy needed for reactants to undergo a chemical transformation.
-By reducing this barrier, catalysts make it easier for the reaction to proceed, thereby increasing the reaction rate without being consumed in the process.
+Activation energy is the energy barrier that must be overcome for reactants to be transformed into products.
+By decreasing this energy barrier, catalysts enable reactions to proceed more easily and often at a faster rate, without being consumed in the process.
+This makes reactions more efficient, allowing biological and chemical processes to occur under milder conditions, such as lower temperatures and pressures.

 Subscribe